CosmicResearch/MSP430firmware/README.md

 # Bondar Avionics Firmware

 Firmware for the Bondar's avionic system.
-For using this software you will need access to Senscape's OS and libraries.
-At the moment we do not plan on releasing them.
+For using this software you will need access to Senscape's OS (SensOS) and libraries.
 Senscape is an [Irideon](http://irideon.eu/) product.

+SensOS (and all Senscape-related code) is distributed under Irideon's End-User Agreement, and is not free software.

 ## Build instructions